vvvv/betadocs/Wiki/Devvvveloping/VVVV SDK.md

 ### Helppatch
 Don't forget to provide a helppatch for your plugin.
 Put helppatches directly into the
  \addonpack\lib\nodes\plugins
 directory.
 This is a bit of a mess, we know.
-Please come complain on [irc](TODO INTERNALLINK:howto use irc).
+Please come complain on [chat](xref:35d4ac33-88ee-42cb-b5f8-6d91dc20e7ef).

 ## Update your clone of the vvvv-sdk
 The git *pull* command is used to fetch (and merge) code from a remote repository.
 By default when you pull in your repository you'll update your local code from your remote code.
 But in order to get the freshest bits from the vvvv-sdk you need to pull from the original repository.